cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 ###5.
 Management of Deliverables
 ####5.1.
 Timeline of Project and Deliverables
+Note: See Appendix for meeting schedule and meeting minutes related to each document
+Documents Timeline:
+1. Software Requirements Specification- 10/21/16
+2. Software Design Document- 11/2/16
+3. Software Testing Document- 11/21/16
+4. Project Management Document- 12/2/16

 ####5.2.
 Fabrication Schedule
+Proramming started on 11/7/16.
+Each team member had seperate responsibilties to the code and the team.
+The original team structure fell apart as development furthered, with team members taking on roles as they came up and as they could fill them.
+Developmend of the game continued until 12/1/16.

 ####5.3.
 Quality Assurance
+Testing of the game was done itermidently through development.
+Every area of development was tested, and then as shown functional or nonfunctional were kept or abandoned.
+To assure quality, Team [SDMC] designed a testing document as well as set team members to be in charge of system and game testing.

 ###6.
 Risk Management
 ####6.1.
 Sources of Risk